CheongWoong/cheongwoong.github.io/_projects/impact_of_cooccurrence.md

     </div>
 </div>
 <div class="caption_left">
-    <b>Correlational analysis of larger models:</b> We test GPT-3.5 175B and ChatGPT on the subset of test data in the <i>remove stopwords</i> setting, verifying that correlation remains despite scaling up model sizes.
+    <b>Correlational analysis of larger models:</b> We test <b>larger models (GPT-3.5 175B and ChatGPT)</b> on the subset of test data in the <i>remove stopwords</i> setting, verifying that correlation remains despite scaling up model sizes.
 </div>

 ## Conclusion

-- LLMs are vulnerable to the co-occurrence bias, defined as preferring frequently co-occurred words over the correct answer.
+- LLMs are vulnerable to the **co-occurrence bias, defined as preferring frequently co-occurred words over the correct answer**.
+- Consequently, **LLMs struggle to recall facts whose subject and object rarely co-occur** in the pre-training dataset.
+- Co-occurrence bias remains **despite scaling up model sizes or finetuning**.
+- Therefore, we **suggest further investigation on mitigating co-occurrence bias to ensure the reliability of language models** by preventing potential harms.